 NB-IoT is less suited for circumstances where network latency needs to be very low when compared with LTE-M.

 So, you will find it less in applications where near-real-time data might be required, in which case LTE-M is a better fit.
 Both NB-IoT and LTE-M have a role in the road towards 5G, where extremely low network latency enables use cases that need speed and are typically critical.
 The choice of the communication standard is not the only element here.
-By the way: if you need to rapidly analyze specific sensor data for one reason or the other, and this isn’t specifically about communication technologies, do look at edge computing.
-It enables you to analyze data closer to the source and before there is any communication to some cloud or data center whatsoever (if that’s even needed).
+By the way: if you need to rapidly analyze specific sensor data for one reason or the other, and this isn’t specifically about communication technologies, do look at edge computing and IoT.
+Essentially, edge computing enables you to analyze data closer to the source and before there is any communication to some cloud or data center whatsoever (if that’s even needed).

 Back to NB-IoT: latency is typically equal to or less than 10 seconds (around 1.6 to 10 seconds).
-With LTE-M, we talk about delays of 10 to 15 milliseconds.
+With LTE-M, we talk about delays of 100 to 150 ms.

 NB-IoT and mobility

 As opposed to LTE-M, NB-IoT has no full support for mobility (LTE-M also supports voice).
 This refers to our cells and handover, although there have been changes since 3GPP Release 13 (Release 14 has some improvements as in many characteristics of NB-IoT).